knative/docs/docs/bookstore/page-0.5/environment-setup.md

 Under `bookstore-sample-app` folder, there are 2 folders:

 * **/solution**: this folder contains all the yaml files, and the code you needed.
-Check it when you get stuck.
+Check it when you got stuck.

 * **/start**: this folder contains the necessary files for you to get started.
-Write all the configuration files yourself following the tutorial!
+Save there all the configuration files yourself following the tutorial!

 ![Image](images/image16.png)

 !!! tip
-    Kuack suggests you to start from **/start**, write all the configuration files as you go over the tutorial, and check solutions when you get stuck.
+    Kuack suggests you to start from **/start**, write all the configuration files as you go over the tutorial, and check solutions when you got stuck.

 ![Image](images/image1.png)